 The Mercedes College Accelerated Learning Program

-Students in the ALP will study Religious Education, Electives, Health and Physical Education and ‘Learning to Learn’ with their year level cohort.
-To ensure appropriate social development, they will be in a Homeroom group with their mainstream peers.
-There will be no exemption from any part of the academic program.
+Students in the ALP study Religious Education, Electives, Health and Physical Education and ‘Learning to Learn’ with their year level cohort.
+To ensure appropriate social development, they are in a Homeroom group with their mainstream peers.
+There is no exemption from any part of the academic program.

 The Accelerated Learning Program and the ALP class structure conclude at the end of Year 9.
 The progress of individual students at the conclusion of Year 9 will be considered in determining placement in Year 10 classes.
 Students will have the opportunity to then move into Year 10 classes that will broaden and deepen their understanding of core subject areas to better prepare them for Upper School.

 Please note: There will be no intake of Year 7 students to the Accelerated Learning Program in 2017.